ddwooten/insight_2020_ai/README.md

 *run_tests()*.
 At this time there is only one test which tests the reading of *setup.txt* and the processing of its input dictionary.
-To run the tests simple execute the *test.py* file - it will handle the rest and output, in the executing dirctory, the test results in a file tittled *Test.test*.
+To run the tests simple execute the *test.py* file - it will handle the rest and output, in the executing directory, the test results in a file titled *Test.test*.

 Moving on to the main program, executed by calling *main.py*, there are two modes of operation - training and inference.
-These two modese are activated, respectively, by the "yes" and "no" flag given to the "train" key in *setup.txt*.
-In *main.py* the simulation framework is built whith the key components, state and agent, being passed to the environment class.
+These two modes are activated, respectively, by the "yes" and "no" flag given to the "train" key in *setup.txt*.
+In *main.py* the simulation framework is built with the key components, state and agent, being passed to the environment class.

 The environment class is contained in *environment.py* and manages the interactions between the state and agent classes.
 The state class is contained in *state.py* and the agent class in *agent.py*.
-The state class is largely responsible for data handling, format, passing, and retreival.
+The state class is largely responsible for data handling, format, passing, and retrieval.
 The agent class is entirely responsible for model training and inference.
 The model
 ***classes*** - AgentModel and CriticModel - are both found inside *model.py* and contain the build instructions as well as the forward pass instructions